Uncasted/sencrypt/readme.md

 ## Installation

-<b> WARNING: This Application is currently in an alpha stage.
+<b> WARNING: This Application is currently in an beta stage.
 Be cautious.</b>

 <p>
     You can download either the installer or the no-installer version for your operating system in the <a href="https://github.com/Uncasted/sencrypt/releases">release</a> section.